Competitions

 ```

-Use this when age doesn't matter for ranking or scheduling.
+Use this when age does not determine rankings.
 See [How to create subdivisions](/competitions/create-subdivisions.md).

-Each age group creates its own competition.
-Within each competition, gymnasts are split into subdivisions.
+Each age group is its own competition with its own rankings.
+Within each competition, gymnasts can be split into subdivisions for scheduling.

 ```